 Inventory Turnover Period (INVTURN) If stock is held for sale, a critical measure is likely to be the Inventory Turnover Ratio, or the measure of how quickly stock sells over time.
 The larger the measure, the older the stock is likely to be.
 Therefore, should a competitor launch a better product, a company may be saddled with stock it cannot sell.

 Receivables Turnover (RT) The Receivables Turnover measure assesses the level of cash sales relative to credit.
 For instance, if total sales are $100 and a company has $50 in accounts receivables, the measure would be 2 – or cash sales are twice as common as credit sales.
 A low figure may indicate that underlying cashflow issues may surface from time to time.
 Please note that it is not possible for Jazoodle to identify how many sales are created by offering credit to a company’s customers.
 However, this can be estimated by relating the total revenue to the number of debtors that a business currently has in place.
 Therefore, the Receivables Turnover is based upon this assumption.

 A figure greater than 1 shows the company is mainly structured via debt instruments.
 If the indicator is below 1, the company is mainly equity-based.
-Use this measure to assess the appetite to debt funding.
-If the figure is too high this could indicate a risk, with the company being too highly geared or reliant on debt funding
+Use this measure to assess the appetite of debt funding.
+If the figure is too high, this could indicate a risk with the company being too highly geared or reliant on debt funding